🔌 Antitone Galois connection#

 - supsumption(element)#

-Compute supsumed elements of the element.
+Compute the elements supsumed by the given element.

 Notes